netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ~~~~

-   Every other week on Tuesday and Sunday, the week starts from Sunday:
+   The following indicates the example of a recurrence that occurs every other week on Tuesday and Sunday, the week starts from Monday:

 ~~~
 {